dojot/docs/source/using-api-interface.rst

 :doc:`integrating-physical-devices` tutorial.
 There you can find how to deal with devices that don't publish messages in such format and how to translate them.

+This examples are using MQTT without TLS, we recommend :doc:`mosca-tls`.

 Checking historical data
 ------------------------